Guest Party Members

 - Even the Girls Want Her: Quoth Vex, "I've got a crush on Zahra."

-- Lady of Black Magic: Quite a lady.
-And her magical power is truly daunting.
+- Lady of Black Magic: Her magical power is truly daunting and cast with the same elegance as she conducts herself.

 - Lunacy: The moon is a noticeable theme with her.
 When she escaped the clutches of her asshole father and saw the sky for the first time, it happened to be what she saw, which inspired her magical pact.